bshurick/production-demo/README.md

 After running,
 view the test coverage report in `build/coverage/index.html`.

+### Dataset
+Copy the
+[House Prices dataset from Kaggle](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data) and unzip into a data/ folder in the package root directory for use with model training and evaluation.

 ### Training
-To run train after building, copy the
+To run train after building, copy data locally and run `bin/HouseTrain`.
-[House Prices dataset from Kaggle](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data) and unzip into a data/ folder in the package root directory;
-then, run `bin/HouseTrain`.

 ### Evaluation
 Run `bin/HouseEval` to run cross validation and emit results as logs.